 Mature RBCs lack mitochondria.
 The major source of reactive species in RBCs is degradation of Fe3+ hemoglobin (Alayash et al. 2001).
-During heme degradation reactive oxygen species (ROS), including superoxide anion radicals $(O_2^{\bullet-})$, $OH^{\bullet-}$, H_2O_2 and other reactive species derived by reaction of these species with other molecules, are rapidly formed in the RBCs.
-Other - less abundant - enzymatic sources of ROS in RBCs are also xanthine oxidoreductase and NADPH oxidase (George et al. 2013; Webb et al. 2008).
+During heme degradation reactive oxygen species (ROS), including superoxide anion radicals (O2--), OH--, H2O2 and other reactive species derived by reaction of these species with other molecules, are rapidly formed in the RBCs.
+Other - less abundant - enzymatic sources of ROS in RBCs are also xanthine oxidoreductase and NADPH oxidase (Webb et al. 2008; George et al. 2013).
 Therefore, RBCs are very well equipped with a battery of antioxidant systems comprising SOD, catalase, GPx, and the GSH recycling system, as well as thioredoxin and glutaredoxin and ascorbic acid (Figure 2).
 The main source of redox equivalents for recycling of NADPH needed to feed the antioxidant system are provided by the pentose phosphate pathway from glucose.
 The latter is the only source of both redox equivalents and energy (in the form of ATP) in RBCs, which are also needed to maintain the transmembrane ion equilibria and membrane integrity.

 Under normoxic conditions RBCs are known to be powerful scavengers of endothelial NO via reaction with oxyhemoglobin, but also to transport stable NO metabolites (including nitrite, nitrate, nitrosospecies, and nitrosyl-hemoglobin).
-Under hypoxic conditions RBCs were shown to produce NO and/or reactive nitrogen species (RNS), including N2O3 and other nitrosating species, from nitrite and to release NO bioactivity leading to hypoxic vasodilation (Cosby et al. 2003; Pawloski et al. 2001).
-In addition, we demonstrated that RBCs carry a catalytically active endothelial NO synthase (eNOS) and produce NO / nitrosating species under normoxic conditions (Cortese-Krott et al. 2012a,b).
-Chimeric mice lacking eNOS in the blood have decreased circulating nitrite and nitrate levels and increased blood pressure, indicating that blood cell eNOS activity may contribute to the regulation of circulating levels of NO metabolites in vivo (Wood et al. 2013).
+Under hypoxic conditions RBCs were shown to produce NO and/or reactive nitrogen species (RNS), including N2O3 and other nitrosating species, from nitrite and to release NO bioactivity leading to hypoxic vasodilation (Pawloski et al. 2001; Cosby et al. 2003).
+In addition, we demonstrated that RBCs carry a catalytically active endothelial NO synthase (eNOS) and produce NO / nitrosating species under normoxic conditions (Cortese-Krott et al. 2012a; Cortese-Krott et al. 2012b).
+Chimera mice lacking eNOS in the blood have decreased circulating nitrite and nitrate levels and increased blood pressure, indicating that blood cell eNOS activity may contribute to the regulation of circulating levels of NO metabolites in vivo (Wood et al. 2013).

-Interestingly, RBC were shown to metabolize and produce sulfide and reactive sulfur species (Bianco et al. 2016; Vitvitsky et al. 2015).
+Interestingly, RBC were shown to metabolize and produce sulfide and reactive sulfur species (Vitvitsky et al. 2015; Bianco et al. 2016).
 Recently, we also found that the chemical interaction between NO or nitrosothiols with sulfide leads to formation of S/N hybrid species, including nitrosopersulfide (SSNO-) and SULFI/NO ([ONN(OH)SO3]-).
 These species were shown to carry bioactivity of both sulfide and NO by their ability to modulate blood pressure and heart contractility (Cortese-Krott et al. 2015).
-In a following study, SSNO was shown to participate in redox regulation by activation of Nuclear factor erythroid 2-related factor 2 (Nrf2)-mediated gene expression, likely via posttranslational modifications of cysteine redox switches in Kelch-like ECH-associated protein 1 (Keap-1) (Cortese-Krott et al. 2016).
+In a following study, SSNO- was shown to participate in redox regulation by activation of Nuclear factor erythroid 2-related factor 2 (Nrf2)-mediated gene expression, likely via post-translational modifications of cysteine redox switches in Kelch-like ECH-associated protein 1 (Keap-1) (Cortese-Krott et al. 2016).